(Note: You can also download all your data at once through Hawk’s Settings menu. See here for details.)

 Delete an Event

-Navigate to the Event Details page.
-Click Delete this event… under the (…) menu.
+To delete an event, click Delete this event… under the (…) menu.

 Deletion is permanent and cannot be undone.